 Just Graduated?
 8 Things Every First Apartment Needs

 Nothing will add personality and warmth to your space like framed artwork.
-Try sources like PurePhoto, Art.com, Etsy, and ebay to find original or unique pieces.
-Keep your eyes open at flea markets and yard sales for that one find that will add character and life to your new space.
+Try sources like PurePhoto, Art.com, Etsy, and eBay to find original, unique pieces.
+Keep your eyes open at flea markets and yard sales for that one print that will add character and life to your new space.
 As another option, take one of your favorite photos to a copy shop to be enlarged and printed on photo paper.
-Pop it in an inexpensive frame from Ikea, and you're set.
+Pop it in an inexpensive frame from IKEA and you're set.

-Whether it's a desk-top topiary or a potted fiddle-leaf fig, plants will add life to your new apartment, and make your space a home.
-To keep it alive and thriving, select a plant based on the amount of caretaking it requires -- and what you'll realistically be able to maintain.
+Whether it's a desktop topiary or a potted fiddle-leaf fig, plants will add life to your new apartment, making your new space feel like a home.
+To keep the plant alive and thriving, select one that’s based on the amount of care it requires—and what you'll realistically be able to maintain.

-Whether it's handed down from your parents or grandparents or scored at a local flea market, a piece with some age and patina will bring a sense of history and sophistication to your new space.
+Whether it's handed down from your parents (or grandparents) or scored at a local flea market, a piece with some age and patina will bring a sense of history and sophistication to your new space.
 Small decorative accessories with a story or background add layers and dimension to even the most modest abodes.

 Your taste in interior styles and design eras is likely to change over the years.
-If you're just starting out, it's wise to invest in a piece of neutral upholstery which will stand the test of time.
+If you're just starting out, it's wise to invest in a piece of neutral upholstery that will stand the test of time.
 By switching out decorative pillows and throws, your sofa or lounge chair will be able to easily adapt to your changing tastes.